-(1) Application Form: The Application Form is available at the JICA overseas office (or the Embassy of Japan)

-If you have any difficulties/disabilities which require assistance, please specify necessary assistances in the QUESTIONNAIRE ON MEDICAL STATUS RESTRICTION (1-(c)) of the application form.
-Information will be reviewed and used for reasonable accommodation.

-(2) Photocopy of Passport: You should submit it with the application form if you possess your passport which you will carry when entering Japan and Cambodia for this program.
-If not, you are requested to submit its photocopy as soon as you obtain it.
-The Information of Visa for Cambodia will be provided to accepted applicants at the time of Notice of Acceptance.
-Basically participants are required to get the Visa by yourself before coming to Japan.
-The following information should be included in the photocopy:

-Name, Date of Birth, Nationality, Sex, Passport Number and Expiry Date
+- (1) Application Form: The Application Form is available at the JICA overseas office (or the Embassy of Japan) - If you have any difficulties/disabilities which require assistance, please specify necessary assistances in the QUESTIONNAIRE ON MEDICAL STATUS RESTRICTION (1-(c)) of the application form.
+Information will be reviewed and used for reasonable accommodation. - (2) Photocopy of Passport: You should submit it with the application form if you possess your passport which you will carry when entering Japan and Philippines for this program.
+If not, you are requested to submit its photocopy as soon as you obtain it. - The following information should be included in the photocopy: Name, Date of Birth, Nationality, Sex, Passport Number and Expiry Date

-(3) English Score Sheet: to be submitted with the application form, if the nominees have any official English examination scores. (e.g., TOEFL, TOEIC,
+- (3) English Score Sheet: to be submitted with the application form, if the nominees have any official English examination scores. (e.g., TOEFL, TOEIC, IELTS) - (4) Country Report: to be submitted with the application form.

-IELTS)

-(4) Country Report : to be submitted with the application form.
 Fill in Annex of this General Information.